Calcium and Vitamin D Supplements

 Another really important trace mineral for your bones is Strontium.
 In particular, Strontium is key to building bone as it inhibits bone loss while increasing bone mass – an exciting double benefit!

-Finally, look for a supplement that’s backed by clinical trials and proven effective at not only slowing bone loss, but preventing it altogether.
+Finally, look for a supplement that’s backed by clinical trials and shown to be effective at not only slowing bone loss, but preventing it altogether.

 Finding a product that balances trace minerals with algae calcium is a difficult enough task, let alone finding one that has sufficient levels of vitamin D3 and has gone through rigorous clinical testing.